HannahIgboke/A-Scalable-Database-system-for-Olist-store/README.md

 - Domain integrity: to enforce a set of rules i.e acceptable values or range of what we’re storing in a database – data type rules
-For most tables I enforced domain integrity on creation of the tables.
+For most tables I enforced domain integrity during table creation.
 For some tables, these were enforced during modification of the tables.

 ```sql
 -- This alters the orders table and modifies the data type for each column